jwoogerd/rotten_tomotoes/README.md

 This is a movies app displaying box office and top rental DVDs using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON).

-Time spent: `<Number of hours spent>`
+Time spent: around 4, so far

 ### Features

 #### Required

-- [ ] User can view a list of movies.
+- [x] User can view a list of movies.
 Poster images load asynchronously.
-- [ ] User can view movie details by tapping on a cell.
+- [x] User can view movie details by tapping on a cell.
-- [ ] User sees loading state while waiting for the API.
+- [x] User sees loading state while waiting for the API.
-- [ ] User sees error message when there is a network error: http://cl.ly/image/1l1L3M460c3C
+- [x] User sees error message when there is a network error: http://cl.ly/image/1l1L3M460c3C
-- [ ] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.

 #### Optional